About the Bay Area Rainbow Symphony

 Inclusion and diversity

-Some recent pieces that BARS has performed by diverse composers include:
+Some recent pieces that BARS has performed include:

-• Symphony No. 1 in E minor by Florence Price, one of the most renowned African American female composers who deserves more attention.
+Symphony No. 1 in E minor by Florence Price, the first African American woman to have a symphony performed by a major orchestra

 Our Leaders and Directors